raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 <!-- /TOC -->
 # 1. Flask Dashboard for tracking developer time

-Chipy's mentorship program is an extra-ordinary jounery for becoming a better developer.
+Chipy's mentorship program is an extra-ordinary journey for becoming a better developer.
 As a mentee, you are expected to do a lot - you read new articles/books, write code, debug and troubleshoot, pair program with other mentees in coding workshop or your mentor.
 This is involves managing time efficiently and doing the effective things.
 But as the old adage goes, "you can't manage what you can't measure".

 This project is the second of the three part series of building tools for the mentees for tracking time.
 The end goal of such a tool will be to aggregate anonymous data and analyze how does a typical mentee spend on blogging (b), coding (c), debugging (d), pair program (p) with mentor or other mentees.